castorini/bertserini/README.md

 It will generate inference results on SQuAD, under the path of ./results/

 ## Evaluation
-Set the result path according to the inference result path
+Set the result paths according to the inference result path
 ```
 bash eval.sh
 ```
-This will first automatically select the parameter to aggregate paragraph score (from Pyserini) and phrase score (from BERT), and finally select the best parameter and print the evaluation matrixs.
+This script will first automatically select the parameter to aggregate paragraph score (from Pyserini) and phrase score (from BERT), and finally, select the best parameter and print the evaluation matrixs.
 ```
 # expected results: